js-functional/js-funcional/README.md

 ```

 ### Recursion
-Whenever a function calls itself, creating a loop
+Whenever a function calls itself, creating a loop.

 1) Countdown